gillohner/pubky-iCalendar-research/README.md

 ## Background

-This project researches how Events and Calendars can be implemented on Pubky infrastructure.
+This project researches how Events and Calendars can be implemented on Pubky.
 The existing iCalendar standards and their extensions provide a robust foundation with comprehensive event management features.
-These standards have been extensively tested in real-world scenarios across diverse calendar applications, making them an ideal foundation for decentralized calendar systems.
+These standards have been extensively tested in real-world scenarios across diverse calendar applications, making them an ideal foundation for a decentralized calendar system through simple extensions.

-By building upon established RFC specifications, we can potentially enable seamless integration with existing calendar workflows while leveraging the benefits of Pubky's decentralized architecture.
+By building upon established RFC specifications, we can potentially enable seamless integration with existing calendar workflows while benefiting from Pubkys decentralization.
 This research analyzes existing iCalendar standards, documents their applicability to the Pubky ecosystem, and identifies which specifications are most suitable for implementation - with consideration for future protocol expansions.

 The Documentation includes mentions of a Caldav Bridge to implement Pubky based Calendar management in existing Calendar applications like Outlook, Thunderbird and such.
 For the prototype-phase there is no plan to actually implement this.
-I decided to document my ideas of how they could look like as the core structure is designed with such a birdge for these to be
+I decided to document my ideas of how they could look like as the core structure is designed with such a bridge in mind as making sure to have this in mind to at a later stage be able to implement it could enable the deeper integration into existing workflows mentioned before.

 ## 📋 Document Structure